tedsluis/ansible-dump1090/README.md

 raspberry-1 | SUCCESS | rc=0 >>
 hello
 ````
 Note: In this example 'all' is a group name.
-Therefor a section [all] should be present within your '$HOME/git/ansible-dump1090/hosts' file containing your dump1090 hostnames!
+Therefor a section [all] should be present within your '$HOME/git/ansible-dump1090/hosts' inventory file containing your dump1090 hostnames!

-Now you can do things like updating a ip address of host raspberry-2 in /etc/hosts on all your dump1090 hosts:
+Now you can do things like updating a ip address of host raspberry-2 in '/etc/hosts' on all your dump1090 hosts:
 ````
 pi@raspberry-1:~ $ ansible all -a "sudo sed -i 's/192\.168\.11\.7 raspberry-2/192\.168\.11\.34 raspberry-2/' /etc/hosts"
 raspberry-3 | SUCCESS | rc=0 >>